CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-kanji.md

 ## The Kanji Lesson Quiz

 After finishing your Lesson set, you'll be taken to the Lesson Quiz screen.
-Just like with radicals, you'll need to complete a quiz for the item to get moved to your Reviews.
+Just like with radicals, you'll need to complete the quiz for these items to get moved to your Review queue.

-Kanji are a little different, though.
-They have a meaning _and_ reading side to them.
+Kanji are a little different from radicals in one way, though.
+They have a meaning _and_ reading side that both must be answered.
 You'll need to answer both correctly to complete the kanji "set."

-One side is "meaning," which is the English meaning of the kanji you learned.
+The first side is "meaning," which is the English meaning of the kanji you learned.

 ![Kanji Lesson examples tab](/images/kanji-lesson-quiz-meaning.jpg)